Eaoi1234/Book-Store/README.md

 - Open your browser and go to:
 `http://localhost:5173`
 to access the frontend.
--Ensure the backend server is running on:
+- Ensure the backend server is running on:
  `http://localhost:3000`
  for API access.
 ---